 Similarly, non-monetary benefits are also essential for retaining employees in the long run.
 These rewards will play a part in having better employee retention policies.

 Employees are the driving force of an organisation.
 Thus, show appreciation to your hard-working employees by recognising and celebrating their work in front of others.
 Accordingly, Give them an appreciation award for thanking them and make them feel valued in the organisation.

 Therefore, by organising employee appreciation programs you can encourage those deserving employees who gave their best efforts in the workplace.
 It can include awards, certificates, or any other equivalent rewards.
 After all, these are a good ways of showing your gratitude and motivating them to do better.
 It is a key point in retaining employees in the long run.

 By now you must have understood what employee retention strategies are effective to sustain an employee for a longer time.

-If you are unable to answer any one of the above questions then, unfortunately the reason for employee quitting could be you.
+However, If you are unable to answer any one of the above questions then, unfortunately the reason for employee quitting could be you.
 So, use our tips on how to retain employees and make effective employee retention policies of your own.

-The bottom line is that you have to decide for yourself what employee retention strategies work for your organisation and what is the best way to implement retention strategies
+In conclusion, the point is that you have to decide for yourself what employee retention strategies work for your organisation and what is the best way to implement retention strategies